page banner saying Draining the Rain which denotes this is an Improving Urban Waters project

 At this location:

-We are relocating an existing Combined Sewer Overflow (CSO) and building a new underground storm water storage tank.
+We are relocating an existing storm overflow and building a new underground storm water storage tank.

 Capable of holding nearly a million litres of water, storm flows will be redirected from overloaded sewers into the tank and stored until the weather subsides.
 The storm water will then be pumped back into the sewer network to flow to the waste water treatment works.